 Half Boiled Eggs Recipe for Classic Kopitiam Eggs to Go With Your Kaya Toast

-This half-boiled eggs recipe for classic Singaporean and Malaysian kopitiam (coffee shop) eggs, like many of our recent Weekend Eggs recipes, is now coming from a place of missing our former life of travel and the opportunities it gave us to experience local rituals, particularly of the culinary kind.
+We first shared this half-boiled eggs recipe for classic Singaporean and Malaysian kopitiam eggs, one of our best boiled eggs recipes, at the start of the pandemic, when, like many of the Weekend Eggs recipes we shared then, was coming from a place of missing our former life that was filled with travel, and the opportunities that gave us to experience local rituals, particularly of the culinary kind.

-We’ve especially been missing the experience of lingering over a long, slow, weekend breakfast or brunch at a local cafe or coffee shop and whatever that entails wherever we are in the world, and this half-boiled eggs recipe is a result of us craving the quintessential kopitiam breakfast in Singapore and Malaysia.
+We’d especially been missing the experience of lingering over a long, slow, weekend breakfast or brunch at a local cafe or coffee shop and whatever that entails wherever we are in the world, and this half-boiled eggs recipe was a result of us craving the quintessential kopitiam breakfast or coffee shop breakfast in Singapore and Malaysia.

-If you’re arriving here for the first time, we recently revived our Weekend Eggs series of the quintessential breakfasts of places, which we started when we launched Grantourismo ten years.
+If you’re arriving here for the first time, we revived our Weekend Eggs series of the quintessential breakfasts of places, which we started when we launched Grantourismo in 2010.
 We picked things up again with Calabria’s take on ‘eggs in purgatory’, followed by Thailand’s son-in-law eggs for kai look keuy (fried soft-boiled eggs), the puffy Thai omelette kai jiaw, and Cambodian steamed eggs recipe.

 Now let me tell you about this half-boiled eggs recipe for classic kopitiam eggs.